bitcoin

 #2 Sign with Tapsigner

-Finish the signing process with Tapsigner.
-In Nunchuk, tap Sign next to Tapsigner and enter the card's PIN.
-Scan the card with your iPhone to provide the second signature.
+To complete the signing process with Tapsigner, first tap on Sign next to Tapsigner in Nunchuk.
+Then enter the card's PIN.
+Finally, scan the card using your iPhone to provide the second signature.

-Once the transaction is fully signed, tap Broadcast transaction to send it to miners and other Bitcoin nodes.
+Once the transaction has been fully signed, tap Broadcast transaction to send it to miners and other Bitcoin nodes.

-If you can see the transaction in your receiving wallet it means that the 2-of-3 multisignature wallet has been set up correctly!
+If you are able to see the transaction in your receiving wallet, it indicates that the 2-of-3 multisignature wallet has been set up correctly.
+Congratulations!
+You can now use a hardware wallet on an iPhone with the combination of Coldcard and Tapsigner.

 COLDCARD MK4